 This policy has been adopted to guide administration of the Lamaze Childbirth Educator Certification Examination in English and other languages.
 The intent of the policy is to expand access to Lamaze childbirth education both internationally and domestically to non-English speaking populations by providing exam candidates the opportunity to take the exam in a language in which they are fluent and will be teaching.

-Consistent with the intent to expand access to Lamaze childbirth education, Lamaze International has established a process to facilitate development of new translations of the certification examination when there is a demonstrated interest by a minimum of 15 potential exam candidates.
+Consistent with the intent to expand access to Lamaze childbirth education, Lamaze International has established a process to facilitate development of new languages for translating the certification examination when there is a demonstrated interest by a minimum of 15 registered exam candidates.
 The timeframe for validation of a translation will vary based on demand and availability.
 The Certification Council Governing Body will make the final decision regarding development of a new exam translation based on the level of interest and the related resource considerations.

 Approved: May 2004

 Updated: April 2012, June 2017